What is plagiarism?

 How do academic writers cite their sources?

-- In-text citation: Any time you borrow language or paraphrase ideas, processes, or results from another author--whether that writing/idea was published or unpublished, in print or online--you must make this clear within your text.
+- In-text citation: Any time you borrow language or paraphrase ideas, processes, or results from another text, you must make this clear within your text.
 This is usually done within the sentence itself, parenthetically, or with a footnote or endnote.
 Every citation system has a specific format for in-text citation.

-- References page: Every essay or document you produce that contains in-text citations should also have a references page, in which you present the complete bibliographic information for the cited texts.
-Again, each citation system handles the particulars differently (including having different names for what this part of a text is called), but it usually requires a list of texts that appears at the end of the document.
+- List of references: Every essay or document you produce that contains in-text citations should also have a list of references, in which you present the complete bibliographic information for the cited texts.
+Again, each citation system handles the particulars differently (including having different names for what this part of a text is called), but it often requires a list of texts that appears at the end of the document.

-The results of properly done in-text citations and a references page are (1) that a reader ALWAYS knows without question or ambiguity which ideas and language were developed by you, and which come from other sources and (2) that a reader can easily locate that original source if they want to follow up on your ideas.
-It takes careful notetaking, writing, and revision to accomplish this.
+The results of properly done in-text citations and a references page are (1) that a reader ALWAYS knows without question or ambiguity which ideas, processes, results, and language were developed by you, and which come from other sources and (2) that a reader can easily locate that original source if they want to know more about your sources.
+It takes careful notetaking, writing, and revision to accurately complete the citation process.
 Keep in mind that plagiarism isn't just about taking sentences from other writers; even if you change all the words by paraphrase, if the idea or finding comes from someone else, you are required to make that clear to your reader.

 How do I know when to cite and when not to cite?